aliyun/terraform-provider-alicloud/website/docs/r/db_instance.html.markdown

 * `backup_retention_period` - (Deprecated) It has been deprecated from version 1.5.0.
 New resource `alicloud_db_backup_policy` field 'retention_period' replaces it.
 * `security_ips` - (Optional) List of IP addresses allowed to access all databases of an instance.
 The list contains up to 1,000 IP addresses, separated by commas.
 Supported formats include 0.0.0.0/0, 10.23.12.24 (IP), and 10.23.12.24/24 (Classless Inter-Domain Routing (CIDR) mode. /24 represents the length of the prefix in an IP address.
 The range of the prefix length is [1,32]).
 * `db_mappings` - (Deprecated) It has been deprecated from version 1.5.0.
 New resource `alicloud_db_database` replaces it.
-* `parameters` - (Optional) The parameters needs to be set after DB instance was launched.
+* `parameters` - (Optional) Set of parameters needs to be set after DB instance was launched.
+Available parameters can refer to the latest docs [View database parameter templates](https://www.alibabacloud.com/help/doc-detail/26284.htm) .

 ~> **NOTE:** Because of data backup and migration, change DB instance type and storage would cost 15~20 minutes.
 Please make full preparation before changing them.